Feinstein is done pulling punches on Trump

 * "We're a nation of laws that apply equally to everyone, a lesson the President would be wise to learn."

-Any one of those lines is a a 99-mile-an-hour fastball thrown way, way inside.
+Any one of those lines is a 99-mile-an-hour fastball thrown way, way inside.
 Taken all altogether, it's a statement very clearly designed to send a message to Trump.

 That message?
 Enough!
 Time to start acting like a president.